davebryson/urkel/README.md

-## Go Implementation of the Urkel Tree
+## Go Implementation of an Urkel Tree

 In progress implementation of an `urkel` tree from the Handshake project.